Pulse nightclub terror attack: Two years on

 Authorities were investigating whether the American-born gunman was living a secret life as a gay man.

-The FBI has been looking into reports from patrons of the club, who alleged he was a regular at the venue and also used gay dating apps.
+The FBI had been looking into reports from patrons of the club, who alleged he was a regular at the venue and also used gay dating apps.

 In 2016, Jim Van Horn said he saw Mateen multiple times at the venue's bar and talked to him once.